OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

         Config:      5.8.5

         --- Available Configuration Updates -------
-        No updates available.<Paste>
+        No updates available.

 After checking the state of configuration, in most cases running the following command without any extra parameters will suffice, as it will upgrade based on internal configuration version tracking and currently installed OpenNebula.

 .. prompt:: text # auto

      # onecfg upgrade
-     ANY   : Backup stored in '/tmp/onescape/backups/2020-6
+     ANY   : Backup stored in '/tmp/onescape/backups/2020-6...
      ANY   : Configuration updated to 5.12.0

 If you get conflicts when running onecfg upgrade refer to the :ref:`onecfg upgrade basic usage documentation <cfg_usage>` on how to upgrade and troubleshoot the configurations, in particular the :ref:`onecfg upgrade doc <cfg_upgrade>` and the :ref:`troubleshooting section <cfg_conflicts>`.